 Injured person.
 Toyota recommends the use of a seat belt.
-Depending on the injury, first check with your doctor for specific recommendations.
+Depending on the injury, however, first check with your doctor.

 Persons should ride in their seats properly wearing their seat belts whenever the vehicle is moving.
 Otherwise, they are much more likely to suffer serious bodily injury in the event of sudden braking or a collision.